andreasm80/blog.local/content/post/2024-01-15-proxmox-opentofu-ansible-and-kubernetes/index.md

 ```

-Inside that folder I will create the following files provider.tf file, variable.tf, credentials.auto.tfvars with the content described above.
+Inside that folder I will start by creating the following files: provider.tf file, variable.tf and credentials.auto.tfvars with the content described above.

 ```bash
 proxmox-images/